-While these food have higher chances of containing bacteria and other food poisoning possibilities, they are not the only foods or types of food that can cause food poisoning, even severe cases.
+While these foods have higher chances of containing bacteria and other food poisoning possibilities, they are not the only foods or types of food that can cause food poisoning, including severe cases.

-Anything you ingest can cause internal infections, chewing gum, candy, nuts, even water can cause internal infections and food poisoning.
+Anything you ingest can cause internal infections.
+Foods such as chewing gum, candy, nuts, and even water can cause internal infections and food poisoning.

 Top 17 Food Illness Outbreaks in US History

-Over time there have been many cases of food poisoning that leave victims in pain, and who have even succumbed to their infections.
+Over time there have been many cases of food poisoning that leave victims in pain and suffering serious side effects.
+There have even been extreme cases involving victims who have succumbed to their fatal infections.

 2009: PCA peanut butter